Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <details>
 <summary><b>Legal</b></summary>

-If you have any Legal problems, please email support@prodigyhacking.com
+If you have any legal problems, please email support@prodigyhacking.com

 </details>